 A hearty salad usually has grains, lentils or beans as a base, which, combined with fresh or roasted veggies, or both, will fill you right up.
-For this butternut buckwheat salad I'm using, obviously, buckwheat.
+For this butternut buckwheat salad, I'm using, obviously, buckwheat.

 Did I ever mention how much I love buckwheat?
 Actually, I think I did, here, in this Mediterranean Buckwheat Salad, which is equally delicious.
-As I mentioned in that post, Buckwheat is not wheat, in spite of it’s name.
+As I mentioned in that post, Buckwheat is not wheat, in spite of its name.
 It is actually a seed, (called a groat), and a member of the rhubarb family.
-Buckwheat grows all over the world, and is very decease and pest resistant, making it easy to grow and an environmentally sustainable food source.
+Buckwheat grows all over the world and is very decease and pest resistant, making it easy to grow and an environmentally sustainable food source.

 What's to Love About Buckwheat

-There's a lot to love, especially if you have a gluten sensitivity.
+There's a lot to love, especially if you have gluten sensitivity.
 Buckwheat doesn't contain gluten, but it can be used in place of many grains.
-If you are sensitive, be sure to check that the product you are buying is labelled as gluten free, and wasn't processed along with wheat products.
+If you are sensitive, be sure to check that the product you are buying is labelled as gluten-free, and wasn't processed along with wheat products.
 The buckwheat groats are easy to cook and take about 10 minutes.
-They can be used in many dishes, both sweet & savory, including soups, salads, desserts, and baked goods.
+They can be used in many dishes, both sweet & savoury, including soups, salads, desserts, and baked goods.
 Cooked buckwheat has a light, fluffy texture, so you can use it just like rice.
 Buckwheat is also milled into flour.

 Buckwheat is a complete protein and it's high in fibre.
-It's also a good source of iron, manganese, copper, magnesium and phosphorus.
+It's also a good source of iron, manganese, copper, magnesium, and phosphorus.
 Buckwheat can help to control blood sugar and contains antioxidants that are beneficial for heart health.
-Get more info about the health benefits of buckwheat, a nutritional super star, here.
+Get more info about the health benefits of buckwheat, a nutritional superstar, here.

 Butternut Buckwheat Salad

 - 1 butternut squash peeled, seeded, and cut into bite sized pieces, about 1 inch

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 tps cinnamon
+- ½ teaspoon cinnamon

-- 1/4 tsp nutmeg
+- ¼ teaspoon nutmeg

-- 2 tbsp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 1/2` cup radicchio thinly sliced
+- ½` cup radicchio thinly sliced

 - 1 cup arugula